What Is Universal Language?

 It's ritual, tradition and community.
 Matchday routines passed down through families.
 The pre-match pint with friends.
 Conversations with strangers who instantly feel familiar because of shared colours.
 The places, humour and stories that only supporters truly understand.

 These experiences exist everywhere football is played.
-The stadiums and accents change - but the passion doesn’t.
+The stadiums and accents may change but the passion doesn’t.
 Football connects people across cities, countries and generations.
 It’s a universal language.

 Our designs aim to capture exactly that: the culture around football, not just the sport itself.